Introduction to Geographic Information Systems (GIS)

 About this course:

-This course teaches students essential GIS and geospatial technology competencies including spatial thinking and problem solving, tabular data management and visualization, map projection management, cartographic visualization and thematic mapping, application of SQL-based queries and selections, and much more.
+The purpose of this course is to introduce students to fundamental principles and concepts behind the use and application of geographic information systems (GIS).
+Students will learn how to think spatially, become familiar with information technology, produce maps, communicate effectively using spatial information, and conduct data analysis with GIS.
 Instruction is techniques-oriented, focusing heavily on practical applications of GIS methods and practices using the industry-standard ArcGIS software platform.
 All course exercises situate GIS within both its practical and economic context.
-Key concepts and ideas are reinforced through practical assignments and activities with GIS.
+Key concepts and ideas are reinforced through practical assignments and activities involving the use of desktop GIS software.

 This is an online course, wherein all course content is delivered online and all interaction among the instructor and the participants will take place online.
 Students will be earning transferable UCLA course credit for all courses in the certificate program.
 This course is accredited and approved by the UCLA Academic Senate as a credit-bearing course.
 It carries lower-division undergraduate credit.
 Weekly activities include reviewing video lectures, technical screencasts, and readings.
 Completing practical assignments involve the use of GIS methods to address real-world scenarios; Self-assessment using automated non-graded quizzes; and more.